nov1n/devmail/README.md

 #What
-A script to get names and email from all contributors of a git repository.
+A script to get names and email addresses from all contributors of a git repository.

 #Why
 I wrote this script when I needed to contact a developer but was unable to find his/her email anywhere.
 It may be useful for others who are in the same situation.